Overview

 Claudia Pine-Simon, Assistant Professor of Instruction, Department of Computer and Information Sciences, College of Science and Technology; MS, University of Pennsylvania.

-Athanasia Polychronopoulou, Assistant Professor of Instruction, Department of Computer and Information Sciences, College of Science and Technology; PhD, Temple University.
+Athanasia Polychronopoulou, Associate Professor of Instruction, Department of Computer and Information Sciences, College of Science and Technology; PhD, Temple University.

 Sergei L. Kosakovsky Pond, Professor, Department of Biology, College of Science and Technology; PhD, University of Arizona.